micropython/micropython/docs/library/urandom.rst

   .. method:: urandom.randrange(start, stop[, step])

-    Returns a random number from range [start,stop] after skipping *step* numbers.
-For instance calling urandom.randrange(1, 10, 2) will return odd numbers between 1 and 9 inclusive.
+    Returns a random number from range [start,stop] in steps of step.
+    For instance calling urandom.randrange(1, 10, 2) will return
+    odd numbers between 1 and 9 inclusive.

   .. method:: urandom.random()